SNCFdevelopers/wcs/CONTRIBUTING.md

 Don't forget to update the changelog and the StackBlitz templates version.

 > ⚠️ If you're going to release a **major version**, you should update the wcs archive documentation (https://gitlab.com/SNCF/wcs-archive).
-> You must also update the version list in `.storybook/addons/versioning/register.js` to allow users to switch between versions on Storybook directly.
+> You must also update the version list in `.storybook/addons/versioning/register.js` to allow users to switch between versions on Storybook directly and update the version table in the `README.md` file.
 > ```gitexclude
 > # Go on the latest release branch
 > git checkout master